stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 ---

-The public discourse on the future of AI (and our societies' future with it) is based on 8 assumptions that are not always clear to the casual reader, yet they strongly shape the narratives and their perceived likelihood.
-In what follows, we treat each of these assmuptions in one section (~a one-pager) with the goal of opening up the space of possible futures by drawing firmly held assumptions a little further back into the realm of unknown (where assumptions belong).
+The public discourse on the future of AI (and our societies' future with it) is based on assumptions that are not always clear to the casual reader, yet they strongly shape the narratives and their perceived likelihood.
+In what follows, we treat eight of these assumptions in one section (~a one-pager) with the goal of opening up the space of possible futures by drawing firmly held assumptions a little further back into the realm of the unknown (where assumptions belong).

 ![Illustration of a calm path leading away from current hype](http://stdm.github.io/images/challenging-assumptions.png)